r-spiewak/rpi-bramble/_site_content/2024-03-28-shared-storage.md

 ```
 The last line there has what we require: `/dev/sda1` has Type `exfat`.
 Now unmount the drive with `sudo umount /clusterfs`, so we can remount it again automatically.

+Note: here the drive format is `exfat`, which may pose some problems later on.
+For example, `exfat` cannot be exported via NFS, and `exfat` does not have separate file permissions (which will be necessary for a shared `munge` installation).
+To reformat the drive, after removing all information from the drive (since reformatting wipes the drive) perform the followign steps:
+ - `sudo umount /clusterfs` to make sure the drive is not mounted.
+ - `sudo lsblk` to double check the drive to be reformatted (overwriting the root `/` would be really bad...).
+ - `sudo mkfs.ext4 /dev/sda1` to reformat the drive to type `ext4` (if the drive was previously formatted, it may ask to verify that it should proceed despite the fact that there's already a filesystem on the drive; in that case, make sure everything is backed up and then select y to proceed).
+Now remount the drive, recheck the UUID of the drive using `sudo blkid` (this time, the result was `UUID="18eceed2-171e-4972-8b66-a09d24387f3c"`), and unmount the drive.

 Setup automatic mounting of the drive by including an entry in the `fstab` file.
-Add the entry `UUID=68AA-3B9B /clusterfs exfat defaults 0 2` to the file `/etc/fstab` using you favorite cli text editor (`nano` and `vi` are two popular choices).
+Add the entry `UUID=68AA-3B9B /clusterfs exfat defaults 0 2` (or, if the drive was reformatted, the entry `UUID=18eceed2-171e-4972-8b66-a09d24387f3c /clusterfs ext4 defaults 0 2`) to the file `/etc/fstab` using you favorite cli text editor (`nano` and `vi` are two popular choices).
 Remember to use `sudo` to be able to write out the file.
 Now reload the `fstab` file into the system with `sudo systemctl daemon-reload` and test the mounting with `sudo mount -a`.
 If it mounted successfully, the command `ls -a /clusterfs` should return results that are on the drive, for example:
 ```
  .    .Spotlight-V100  'Install Western Digital Software for Mac.dmg'
  ..   .Trashes         'Install Western Digital Software for Windows.exe'